ssblur/your-mod-ideas/README.md

-# One Billion Mods
+# One Billion Things
 *A Collection of your mod ideas*

-## What is One Billion Mods?
+## What is One Billion Things?

-One Billion Mods is a mod that collects various suggestions provided through [YouTube comments](http://yt.blur.lol) and [my Discord server](http://dc.blur.lol).
+One Billion Things is a mod that collects various suggestions provided through [YouTube comments](http://yt.blur.lol) and [my Discord server](http://dc.blur.lol).